sphinx-doc/sphinx/tests/roots/test-ext-intersphinx-labels/index.rst

 .. glossary::

-   duplicate
+   term
-   Duplicate
+   Term
-      Both of these terms refer to the same idea: an item that is identical to another.
+      Both of these entries can be used to refer to the same idea: an item of nomenclature.

    nice
       Good, enjoyable, pleasant.